Montana Court Records

 - Arrest activity or reports are retained for 3 years

-- Arrest warrant records until superseded, obsolete, recalled, or no longer needed.
+- Arrest warrant records are kept until superseded, obsolete, recalled, or no longer needed.

 - Arrest records (offender information) are retained until superseded, obsolete, recalled, or no longer needed.